benmiller314/cdm-gh-practice/becoming-digital.md

 ## Becoming digital

-When the world was only analog,
+When the world was only analog, I was but a child.
+I never knew what the future held, but I knew we needed files.